martian-lang/martian-docs/content/writing-pipelines/index.md

 ## Compiling<sup>*</sup> Code

-One of the core components and principal benefits of Martian is `mrc`, a tool which statically verifies your MRO code before you commit to a potentially resource-intensive run of your pipeline. `mrc` identifies and helps you fix errors that you might otherwise encounter hours, days, or even weeks into your pipeline run.
+One of the core components and principal benefits of Martian is `mro check`, a tool which statically verifies your MRO code before you commit to a potentially resource-intensive run of your pipeline. `mro check` identifies and helps you fix errors that you might otherwise encounter hours, days, or even weeks into your pipeline run.
 It can also output the pipeline in [GraphViz](https://en.wikipedia.org/wiki/Graphviz) dot format for visualization (see below).

-While `mrc` is technically more like a linter, in that it does not actually compile your code into an intermediate or binary format, it does perform many of the same parsing and semantic checking steps that a compiler would, helping you to write correct code, and making it easier to perform major refactorings when necessary.
+While `mro check` is technically more like a linter, in that it does not actually compile your code into an intermediate or binary format, it does perform many of the same parsing and semantic checking steps that a compiler would, helping you to write correct code, and making it easier to perform major refactorings when necessary.

-### Running `mrc`
+### Running `mro check`

-`mrc` takes a list of MRO filenames as arguments and parses and verifies those files, emitting line-numbered messages for any errors encountered.
+`mro check` takes a list of MRO filenames as arguments and parses and verifies those files, emitting line-numbered messages for any errors encountered.
 If given the `--all` option, it will parse and verify all MRO files found in your `MROPATH`.
 The following verification steps are performed:

 - **Preprocessing**: All `@include` directives are recursively evaluated.
-Any preprocessing errors, such as a file not found, will stop `mrc` and be reported.
+Any preprocessing errors, such as a file not found, will stop `mro check` and be reported.
 - **Lexing and Parsing**: The MRO code produced by the preprocessor is then lexed and parsed according to the [Martian grammar](https://github.com/martian-lang/martian/blob/master/martian/syntax/grammar.y) to produce an in-memory representation of the pipeline called an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST).
-Any syntax errors will stop `mrc` and be reported.
+Any syntax errors will stop `mro check` and be reported.
 - **Semantic Analysis**: The AST produced by the parser abstract syntax tree is then analyzed according a number of semantic rules.
 Any semantic errors will will be reported.
   - All referenced types are built-ins or user-defined with `filetype`.
   - All called stages and pipelines are defined.